mikedsosa/Mike03/README.md

 • A separate “My Podcasts” page with a link to the Baconsale site: https://baconsale.com/

 • A separate page with a form to enter the movies.
 The new movie form should allow to enter all the information currently contained in the spreadsheet linked above.

+Note:
-Note: o For the Rating field, use a dropdown menu (G, PG, PG-13, R). o For the Edited field, we want that to be a yes/no (true/false) option. o The “Edited”, “Lent To”, and “Notes” fields are optional.
-All other fields must be entered. o Notes should be limited to 25 characters.
+o For the Rating field, use a dropdown menu (G, PG, PG-13, R).

+o For the Edited field, we want that to be a yes/no (true/false) option.

+o The “Edited”, “Lent To”, and “Notes” fields are optional.
+All other fields must be entered.

+o Notes should be limited to 25 characters.

-• A separate page that lists out all the movies that have been entered so far (just while the app is running – we have not learned yet how to connect it to a database for long-term storage.) o NOTE: Exclude the movie “Independence Day” from ever displaying in the list, because Joel once argued in a 4 th of July podcast that “Independence Day” beats “Rocky IV” as the “Most American Movie Ever Made” which is obviously not true!"
+• A separate page that lists out all the movies that have been entered so far (just while the app is running – we have not learned yet how to connect it to a database for long-term storage.)

+o NOTE: Exclude the movie “Independence Day” from ever displaying in the list, because Joel once argued in a 4th of July podcast that “Independence Day” beats “Rocky IV” as the “Most American Movie Ever Made” which is obviously not true!"